 Red Hot Cinnamon Apples

 - 2 cups water

-- ¾ cup cinnamon imperials (Red Hots) candies
+- 3/4 cup Red Hots cinnamon imperials candy

-- Bring first three ingredients to a boil in a large sauce pan over medium high heat.
+- Bring the water, candy and sugar to a boil in a large saucepan over medium high heat.
 Reduce heat to medium low and simmer until candy has dissolved.

-- Add apples.
-Simmer uncovered until apples are tender, about 20-30 minutes.
-Remove apples from heat and allow to cool slightly before serving.
-For a deeper red color, let apples continue to soak in the syrup for a few hours.
+- Add the apples.
+Simmer uncovered until the apples are tender, about five minutes.
+Remove the apples from the heat and allow them to cool slightly before serving.
+For a deeper red color, let the apples continue to soak in the syrup for several hours.

-- Remove apples with a slotted spoon into serving dishes.
-Drizzle any remaining syrup over top.
+- Remove the apples with a slotted spoon into serving dishes.
+Drizzle any remaining syrup over the top.